juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 As a prerequisite to defining this protocol, the following section defines the primitives that the protocol relies upon.
 Each of these is abstractly described, as the fundamental details of their implementation may evolve.
 For specific algorithms that we recommend as of the writing of this paper, see @Cryptographic_Implementation.

 == Oblivious Pseudorandom Functions (OPRFs)
 An OPRF is a cryptographic primitive that enables a server to securely evaluate a function on a client's input.
 This evaluation ensures the server learns nothing about the client's input and the client learns nothing about the server's key beyond the output of the function.
-The Juicebox Protocol leverages OPRFs to specifically prevent a given _realm_ from ever learning a user's PIN.

 For this paper, we will define an OPRF exchange with the following abstract functions: